madgrv/Splitting-Service-Fee-Calculator/README.md

 ## Usage

-1. Open the `index.html` file in a web browser.
+1. go to https://madgrv.github.io/split-percentage-calculator/ alternatively you can download and open the `index.html` file in a web browser.
 2. Enter the percentage for the service provider's fee and the fee for yourself.
 3. Click the "Calculate Total Price" button to see the results.